 ENGL 480-3 Science Fiction This course studies the structures and motifs of science fiction and fantasy.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

 ENGL 483-3 Special Topics in Romantic Literature This course investigates a particular aspect of Romantic Literature.
 The focus may be on the works of a specific author or school of authors, a literary genre, or a particular social or theoretical concern.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

-ENGL 484-3 Special Topics in Victorian Studies This is a special topics course in Victorian Studies.
+ENGL 484-3 Special Topics in Victorian Literature This course investigates a particular aspect of Victorian Literature.
 See the English Department handbook for details.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

 ENGL 485-3 Special Topics in Modern and Contemporary Literature in the United States This course provides a study of American writing since 1900, with an emphasis on American cultural contents.
-The course may focus on a specific author or specific authors, on a particular genre, theme or region, or on ethnic and minority literature.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+The course may focus on a specific author or authors, on a particular genre, theme or region, or on ethnic and minority literature.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

 ENGL 486-3 Literature of the Fantastic The course examines various periods and aspects of fantastic literature.
 When appropriate, the course will include film and graphic arts as well as literary texts.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

 ENGL 491-3 Special Topics in Renaissance Literature This course examines various aspects of Renaissance literature and art.
 The focus could be on the works of a specific author, a genre, or theoretical considerations.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

 ENGL 493-(3-6) Cultural Studies This is a special topics course in cultural studies with a focus on interdisciplinary approaches.
 See the English Department handbook for details.
-This course may be repeated to a maximum of 6 credit hours with permission of the instructor and department Chair if the subject matter of the course differs substantially.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

-ENGL 498-(3-6) Special Topics in Literature (up to 6 credits) Consult the Program Chair for details.
+ENGL 498-(3-6) Special Topics in Literature Consult the Department Chair for details.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, or permission of the instructor
+Prerequisites: Two lower-division English courses (excluding ENGL 170-3) or permission of the instructor

-ENGL 499-3 Independent Study in Literature Consult the Program Chair for details.
+ENGL 499-3 Independent Study in Literature Consult the Department Chair for details.

-Prerequisites: Two lower-division English courses excluding ENGL 170-3, or 45 credit hours, and permission of the instructor
+${\it Prerequisites:} \ {\it Two lower-division English courses (excluding ENGL 170-3)} \ {\it and permission of the instructor}$